Eugene Studios | Portland Studios | Eugene Shops | Portland Shops

 What is a studio?

-The Department of Product Design uses several locations on the UO campus in Eugene to teach studio courses.
+The Department of Product Design uses several locations on the UO campus in Eugene and at the White Stag Block in Portland to teach studio courses.

-Classes and studios are taught in the RAIN building located in downtown Eugene on Olive Street between West Broadway and West 10th Streets.
-This is a facility that the UO uses in partnership with the City of Eugene’s hub for business start-ups and regional accelerator program, RAIN Eugene.
+In addition to our classes and studios in Lawrence Hall, classes and studios are offered at the 942 Olive Street building located in downtown Eugene on Olive Street between West Broadway and West 10th Streets.
+The UO uses this facility in partnership with the City of Eugene’s hub for business start-ups and regional accelerator program, Onward Eugene.
 Students have easy access by bicycle or the LTD bus and EmX rapid transit system.
-The facility is equipped with a computer lab, studio workspace, and critique areas as well as the opportunity to rub shoulders with other inventors and business leaders.
+The facility is equipped with a computer lab, studio workspace, a drawing classroom, critique areas , and the Product Design Polymer Lab, as well as the opportunity to rub shoulders with other inventors and business leaders.

 White Stag Block

-Product Design students use studio space in the White Stag Block and have access to shops and labs in nearby spaces.
+Graduate students in Sports Product Design and Product Design BFA students in their final year use studio space in the White Stag Block and have access to shops and labs in nearby spaces.
 The building features state-of-the-art technology, light-filled workspaces, a curated art and design library, and exhibition areas.
 Students have studio space, with a nearby output room and classrooms for lectures.

 What is a shop?